Today's Articles

 Forte was born in Birmingham, Alabama, to Leavy II and Helen (Demand) Forte; he had two brothers, Sherwin and Leavy III.
 At age ten, his family relocated to Emeryville, California, in 1959 and later to Oakland, California.
 Forte attended Oakland Tech High School.

 In 1868, one of Forte's forefathers emigrated from the United States to Liberia with his family.
-Willis Forte sailed on the Golconda, with his wife Paulina, son Wiley, daughter Catherine, and another son Charles.
+Willis Forte sailed on the Golconda with his wife Paulina, son Wiley, daughter Catherine, and another son Charles.
 Later, as Wiley took a wife, he established a town called Forteville that still thrives today.
-In America, his family history showed three brothers, Caze, Washington, and Preston Forte.
+In America, his family history shows three brothers, Caze, Washington, and Preston Forte.
 They owned land in Eufaula, Alabama.
 Each brother raised 11 children.

 They lived in a close community to protect each other from the Ku Klux Klan.
 As a story was told, an incident arose in the 1930s between the Ku Klux Klan and the family is documented in the book Witness to Injustice by David Frost, Jr. One of the Forte men went to town and had a fight with a white man.
 A knife was involved, and both men were injured.
 When Forte made it home to Eufaula, the women and children moved into the woods for protection while the men prepared for a confrontation.
-The next day a group of Klansmen came to the Forte compound for revenge.
+The next day, a group of Klansmen came to the Forte compound for revenge.

 They stopped at a country store to load up on supplies.
 When asked by the store owner where they were headed, the Klan leader said, "to get those Fortes."
-The proprietor told them they'd need a lot more ammunition, supplies, and lunch because they would be gone for a long time.
+The proprietor told them they'd need more ammunition, supplies, and lunch because they would be gone for a long time.
 He explained that some of the Forte family could shoot, and they would be ready to fight.
 The Klan reconsidered and went home.
 In 1963, Forte’s maternal step-grandmother was a victim of the 16th Street Baptist Church bombing in Birmingham, where four little girls were killed.
 She survived but never fully recovered from her wounds.

 In Oakland, while in high school, Forte met Bobby Seale and Huey P. Newton and, with his big brother Sherwin, joined them to patrol neighborhoods in Richmond, Oakland, Berkeley, and San Francisco to monitor the police.
 They often followed the arrested to the police department station and frequently paid their bail.
 The Panthers always (legally) displayed their weapons publicly.
 In 1967, Forte, Sherwin, Lil' Bobbie Hutton, Big Man, Bobby Seale, and others went to Sacramento, California's state capitol, to introduce their Ten Point Platform and to demonstrate their opposition to a law that made it illegal to bear firearms in public.

 Reginald (Reggie) Forte died February 18, 1997, in San Jose, California.
-He had one daughter, Marcella Anne Forte, three grandsons, Anthony Narcisse, Dione, Darrell Narcisse, one niece, Tosha Forte, and one nephew, Leavy Forte IV.
+He had one daughter, Marcella Anne Forte, three grandsons, Anthony Narcisse, Dione, and Darrell Narcisse, one niece, Tosha Forte, and one nephew, Leavy Forte IV.

 New Poem Each Day